dojot/dojot/x509-identity-mgmt/README.md

 #### Submit the CSR to the dojot platform

 CSR submission must be done at endpoint `/api/v1/certificates` of the *X.509 Identity Management* component, but as in practice the component is behind an API Gateway, the URI becomes `http://localhost:8000/x509/v1/certificates`.
-Therefore, we must send the CSR according to the syntax:
+Therefore, you must send the CSR according to the syntax:

     POST <base-url>/v1/certificates
     Authorization: Bearer JWT